 Two magazines highlight week

-Today, the 24-page glossy Winter Sports Preview is included in your paper.
-It puts the focus on basketball, soccer and the cheerleaders at New Albany High School, the East Union, Ingomar, West Union and Myrtle attendance centers in Union County, and Hickory Flat.
+Inside today’s paper you’ll find the 24-page glossy Winter Sports Preview.
+Now that football is almost over, we’ve turned our attention to basketball, soccer and the cheerleading squads are New Albany High School, the East Union, Ingomar, Myrtle and West Union attendance centers in Union County, and Hickory Flat.

-See why we’re both a little tired, as well as excited?
-We hope you enjoy reading our magazines as much as we enjoy doing them.
+We hope you enjoy reading, and keeping, our magazines as much as we enjoy doing them for you.